Shaken Baby Syndrome Attorney

 - Difficulty breathing, lifting head, eating, sucking, or smiling

 The best possible scenario in a case of SBS is that it is identified before permanent damage happens.
-If a parent suspects a care provider such as a daycare or nanny of this type of abuse, they need to remove the child immediately and bring them in for medical observation.
-This is also true for caregivers who suspect parents of abuse.
-Also, medical professionals have an obligation to report any suspected abuse to authorities if there are signs that an infant has been a victim of SBS.
+If a parent suspects a care provider such as a daycare or nanny of this type of abuse, they need to remove the child immediately and bring them to a doctor for medical observation.
+This suspicion is also valid for caregivers who suspect parents of abuse.
+Also, medical professionals must report any suspected abuse to authorities if there are signs that an infant has been a victim of SBS.